 New South Wales Energy Minister Matt Kean states that those who hamper the global transition from fossil fuels are actually standing in the way of the power of economics and technological progress of the country.
 There are many who tries to put off or rather slow down Australia’s plan to embrace clean energy technology.

-Australia is rich in stellar solar and wind resources.
+Australia is rich in stellar solar as well as wind resources.
 Hence Kean stands strong in his view that wind and solar should be embraced as a cheaper alternative to coal and gas, thus making a positive move towards a cleaner and greener future.

 Kean claims that climate change can pose a significant threat to the environment and economy of Australia.
 Hence conservatives should lead Australia’s push into clean energy industries rather than getting embroiled in partisan debates.

-Kean feels, by overlooking climate change, we are posing a threat to our own natural environment, living standards and entire way of life.
+Kean feels, by overlooking climate change, we are posing a threat to our own natural environment, living standards.
+Above all entire way of life.

 “If that evidence is not enough to convince you on the need to take action, then even big oil and gas companies who have profited from extracting fossil fuels for decades, are planning for life beyond carbon moving to decarbonise their businesses”